 League One – Follow the Football match between Sheffield United and Yeovil Town live with Eurosport.
 The match starts at 02:45 on 4 May 2013.
 Our live coverage lets you follow all the key moments as they happen.

-Visit our detailed profiles for Sheffield United and Yeovil Town.
+Head-to-head: see historical stats and visit our detailed profiles for Sheffield United vs Yeovil Town.
 Get all the latest on Football: fixtures, results and tables.